Testing the Limits

 Increasingly, the wild, wild west of cannabis testing is coming under the rule of law.
 States aren’t leaving it up to manufacturers to decide whether and how to test—they’re legislating testing requirements.

 Since July 1, California retailers can only sell edibles tested in state-licensed labs.
 California isn’t alone.
-Other states that have legalized recreational marijuana—including Colorado, Massachusetts and Nevada—require that independent, accredited labs test cannabis products.
+Other states that have legalized recreational cannabis—including Colorado, Massachusetts and Nevada—require that independent, accredited labs test cannabis products.
 States insist that those labs test for the potency and homogeneity of cannabinoids like THC and CBD—so that a product’s THC level, for example, correlates with the label and that it’s consistent across an entire batch of the product.
 Labs also must test for pesticides, solvents, moisture content and microbial contaminants, among other components.
 Failed results can mean producers must relabel a product to reflect its actual dosage or, in the case of pesticides, destroy the entire batch.

 “States’ lab testing requirements have been increasing over time,” says Lori Glauser, co-founder and chief operating officer at Evio Labs in Las Vegas.
 Evio Labs itself reflects that change.
 It started with one lab in Oregon in 2015.
 Three years later, it now serves hundreds of clients at its 11 labs in Oregon, California, Colorado, Florida, Massachusetts and Canada.